 It was a High Commander of the Romanian Royal Army who signed off on the club formerly known as Steaua București first coming into existence.
 Moreover, their old ground used to be owned by the Ministry of National Defence.

-Yet, for all that they had Romanian football in a stranglehold for several decades, winning their league on 26 occasions, they also lifted the European Cup in 1986, additionally reaching the final again three years later.
+Yet, for all that they had Romanian football in a stranglehold for several decades, they also lifted the European Cup in 1986, additionally reaching the final again three years later.
+Their brilliance travelled.

 18) Boca Juniors – 62